NuGet/Insights/README.md

 ## Projects

-Here's a high level description of main projects in this repository:
+Here's a high-level description of main projects in this repository:

 - [`ExplorePackages.Worker`](src/ExplorePackages.Worker) - the Azure Function itself, a thin adapter between core logic and Azure Functions
 - [`ExplorePackages.Website`](src/ExplorePackages.Website) - a website for checking [consistency](#consistency) and an admin panel for starting scans